Deutsche Bank lags Wall Street in bond trading comeback

 "Market share is down in debt trading due to the acceleration of our restructuring plan and our regional skew towards Europe and the Asia Pacific region," finance chief Marcus Schenck said on a post-results call with analysts.

-"We did not benefit the same as our U.S. peers due to the smaller size of our U.S. credit platform and the strong performance of securitized trading, given our exiting of this business."
+"We did not benefit the same as our U.S. peers due to the smaller size of our U.S. credit platform and the strong performance of securitised trading, given our exiting of this business."

-Riskier markets such as securitized products, in which Deutsche Bank used to have a large presence, tend to be volatile and come with higher capital requirements.
+Riskier markets such as securitised products, in which Deutsche Bank used to have a large presence, tend to be volatile and come with higher capital requirements.

 Deutsche Bank is in the midst of trying to boost its capital cushions, and is aiming to achieve that in part by reducing its holdings of risky assets.